ARTPLAY TEACHING ARTISTS

 LaShanna R. Tripp

 LaShanna R. Tripp is a Theatre Arts Educator with the Jefferson County School district.
-A publicist, spoken word and voice-over artist, writer, songwriter, actress and director.
-In 2002, she founded Wordz & Rhythmz LLC (W&R LLC), a Spoken Word/Performing Arts and PR/Event Promotions organization.
-A published writer, LaShanna’s autobiographical excerpt, “What If God Said ‘No?’” appears in Tavis Smiley’s book, Keeping The Faith: Stories of Love, Courage, Healing, and Hope from Black America, which garnered the 2003 NAACP Image Award for Outstanding Literary Work in Nonfiction.
+A publicist, spoken word and voice-over artist, writer, songwriter, actress and director, she founded Wordz & Rhythmz LLC (W&R LLC) in 2002, and collaborates with directors and artists throughout Birmingham.
+Also a published writer, LaShanna’s autobiographical excerpt, “What If God Said ‘No?’” appears in Tavis Smiley’s book, Keeping The Faith: Stories of Love, Courage, Healing, and Hope from Black America, which garnered the 2003 NAACP Image Award for Outstanding Literary Work in Nonfiction.

 Melissa Turnage has been a teaching artist for dance in multiple cities along the Eastern Seaboard.
 Being a professional ballet dancer lead to the transition as teacher.
 After owning her own schools in Georgia she moved to the Baltimore area where she taught and directed dance programs for 17 years.
 In 2004 she returned to Birmingham, her hometown, where she became an Artist Educator for the Birmingham Cultural Alliance, the Birmingham Board of Education and a Dana Artist with the Alabama Institute for Education in the Arts.
 A graduate of the University of Alabama, Melissa’s experience in performing and teaching dance spans over 40 years.
 Melissa is trained in both ballet, modern dance and creative movement.
 She has taught dance for multiple organizations since moving back to Birmingham doing both community dance education and outreach.
-She currently also teaches ballet at Birmingham Southern College, and teaches dance at ArtPlay and with ArtCare at UAB Hospital.
+She also is currently teaching ballet at Birmingham Southern College, and teaches dance at ArtPlay and with ArtCare at UAB Hospital.

 Michelle Reynolds, a contributing writer for Alabama Gardener Magazine, is a self-taught naturalist and plant enthusiast.
 She serves on the Board of Directors at Ruffner Mountain Nature Preserve and on the Advisory Board of Birmingham Audubon.
 She has spent the last three years spearheading the native plant restoration and rain garden projects at the LEED certified Ruffner Mountain Nature Center.
 She also works as an Outdoor Classroom Consultant for the Alabama Wildlife Federation.
 She leads garden programs at Ruffner Mountain, Audubon Mountain Workshop, Birmingham area botanical gardens, and local garden clubs.
 A contributing writer and blogger for Alabama Gardener Magazine, she profiles unique gardens in the Birmingham area.
 When she is not talking, working, writing, or thinking about gardening, she is designing and making slipcovers and nature inspired fabric art in the studio behind her house.
 Lately, her business, Coverings, has been taking a back seat to her more naturalist leanings.